WXGopher/gopher-notes/README.md

 A neat (and thin) book on introduction to mathematical analysis and linear functional analysis.

+> Princeton Lectures in Analysis I~IV by Elias Stein and Rami Shakarchi

+Rank up to graduate level analysis through completing this book series :)

+> Celestial Encounters: The Origins of Chaos and Stability by Florin Diacu and Phillip Holmes

+An informal presentation on the Differential Dynamical Systems.
+You can also find a looooot of anecdotes of those lovely mathemagitians.

+### Applied Mathematics

 > Numerical Solution of Time-Dependent Advection-Diffusion-Reaction Equations by Jan Verwer and Williem Hundsdorfer

 A comprehensive book on the Method of Lines on parabolic PDEs.